The Pope's Exorcist: Plot

 In 1987, Father Gabriele Amorth, a World War II Italian partisan and the Pope's personal exorcist, an earthy, scooter-riding, humorous, practical man, visits an Italian village where a teenage boy, Enzo, is seemingly possessed by a demon.
 With the local priest, Amorth enters the room where Enzo is tied up.
 While exorcising him, using a Saint Benedict Medal sacramental, Amorth taunts the demon, challenging it to possess a pig; when it does, the pig is killed with a shotgun.

 This incident gets Amorth in trouble with a Church tribunal headed by Cardinal Sullivan, who doubts the existence of the Devil, and including Amorth's friend Bishop Lumumba.
 Amorth replies that evil does exist, yet he did not perform an actual exorcism but rather, some psychological theatrics to help the mentally ill man.
 Disgusted by Sullivan's lack of faith, Amorth leaves the tribunal.

-In Spain, Julia Vasquez, her young son Henry, and his teenage sister Amy have traveled from the United States to visit an old Spanish abbey, Julia's husband's sole legacy to his family after he died in a car accident at which Henry was present.
+Julia Vasquez, her young son Henry, and his teenage sister Amy have traveled from the United States to visit an old Spanish abbey, which was Julia's husband's sole legacy to his family after he died in a car accident at which Henry was present.
 The traumatized Henry has not spoken since the accident.
 Following a sinister fire, workers, who were restoring the abbey so the family could sell it, are injured and leave.
-Henry starts behaving bizarrely; medical tests show nothing physically abnormal.
+Henry begins behaving bizarrely, but subsequent medical tests reveal nothing physically abnormal.

-Henry appears to be possessed, and he demands a priest; the local Father Tomas Esquibel arrives, but Henry obscenely derides him.
+Henry appears to be possessed, and he demands a priest; Father Tomas Esquibel, a local, arrives, but Henry obscenely derides him.
 The Pope assigns Amorth to visit the abbey.
 When he arrives, Henry taunts him with memories of World War II.
 Amorth advocates the importance of prayer, though Esquibel makes mistakes as an assistant exorcist, including attempting to strangle Henry when Henry antagonizes him, mocking him for his sins.

 The duo attempt to exorcise Henry, without success; the demon possesses Amy at times.
 Amorth finds Julia has not been a religious believer since she was a child; however, he convinces her to pray after she reveals that she believed that her guardian angel helped her in her childhood.